domschrei/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 > Because the docker image runs as a different user and group than the local host, you need to set the directory permissions so that Docker image can read and write to the directory.
 Run: `sudo chgrp -R 1000 . && chmod 775 .` from the `docker/runner` directory so that the container can access this portion of the filesystem..

 The `run_parallel.sh` script requires two command-line arguments.
-- <docker_image_name>, which is `satcomp-mallob` for this example.
+- `DOCKER_IMAGE_NAME`, which is `satcomp-mallob` for this example.
-- <query_file>, which is the name of the test file for the solver.
-If you use the defaults, you should put SAT/SMT files in the docker/runner/experiment subdirectory, and if you run the script from the `runner` directory, then you can use standard shell completion for paths.
+- `QUERY_FILE`, which is the name of the test file for the solver.
+If you use the defaults, you should put SAT/SMT files in the `docker/runner/experiment` subdirectory, and if you run the script from the `runner` directory, then you can use standard shell completion for paths.

 To run the script with the `test.cnf` file we provided, call `run_parallel.sh satcomp-mallob experiment/test.cnf` from within the `runner` directory.
 After creating a container, the script will drop you into a bash shell for this container.

 The script will create an `input.json` file in the host run directory.
 This file will be copied to the docker run directory `/rundir`, where it will be read by the solver script.

 The script comments explain the various arguments to the `docker run` command.
 The `docker run` invocation uses bash as the docker entrypoint and passes `init_solver.sh` as a command to bash.
-The initialization script starts sshd and then runs `/competition/solver /rundir`, which will execute the solver on the query in `<query_file>`.
+The initialization script starts sshd and then runs `/competition/solver /rundir`, which will execute the solver on the query in `QUERY_FILE`.
 At this point, you should see mallob's STDOUT and STDERR on the terminal as mallob runs the solver query.

 ### Running Distributed Mallob